 Frequency Events

-2 Event (2 in previous month)

-CPS1 = 184.80 %

-CPS1 for same month last year = 181.08%

 The ERCOT Interconnection experienced 2 frequency events.

 A summary of the frequency events is provided below.
 The reported frequency events meet one of the following criteria: Delta Frequency is 60 mHz or greater; the MW loss is 350 MW or greater; resource trip event triggered ECRS deployment.
 Frequency events that have been identified as Frequency Measurable Events (FME) for purposes of BAL-001-TRE-2 analysis are highlighted in blue.
 When analyzing frequency events, ERCOT evaluates PMU data according to industry standards.
 Events with an oscillating frequency of less than 1 Hz are inter-area, while higher frequencies indicate local events.
 Industry standards specify that damping ratio for inter-area oscillations should be 3.0% or greater.
 For the frequency event listed below, the ERCOT system met these standards and transitioned well after the disturbance.
 In the case of negative delta frequency, the MW Loss column could refer to load loss.